 Lest we forget, such clandestine political chicanery involving big-money development projects is nothing new in Seattle.

-Twenty long years ago, back in 1995, there was the infamous Pacific Place/Nordstrom parking garage deal, in which the City of Seattle basically gave away $23 million to the upscale corporate retail giant Nordstrom — all the while claiming to lack enough resources to construct a hygiene center then under proposal for the homeless downtown.
+Twenty long years ago, back in 1995, there was the infamous Pacific Place/Nordstrom parking garage deal, in which the City of Seattle basically gave away $23 million to the upscale corporate retail giant Nordstrom — all the while claiming to lack enough resources to establish a hygiene center then under proposal for the homeless downtown.
 That sleazy deal wasn’t revealed to the general public until December 1997, when the Times finally published a front-page investigative report on it — after it was far too late for concerned Seattle citizens to do anything to stop it.

 More recently, of course, there’s the Bertha boondoggle, which was ultimately decided upon behind closed doors circa 2009 while most Seattleites outside the aforementioned cognoscenti were otherwise occupied.
 That sleazy deal notably created a foreboding pit downtown near Pioneer Square.